This fresh and simple arugula salad is easy to prepare and pairs beautifully with almost any meal. Add a protein to make it a main-dish salad!

-This simple arugula salad is my go-to side dish whenever I tire of rich, complex side dishes.
-It is fresh, delicious, and easy to assemble.
-It goes nicely with almost any meal I can think of.
+This arugula salad is my go-to side dish whenever I tire of rich, complex side dishes.
+It is fresh, delicious, and easy to assemble, and it goes nicely with almost any meal.
+The simple dressing features olive oil, vinegar, salt, and pepper.
+It's just as easy to make as the salad, and it dresses it perfectly.

 Ingredients

-- Fresh arugula leaves: I use a 5-ounce bag of pre-washed arugula, as shown in the photo below.
+- Fresh arugula leaves: I use a 5-ounce bag of pre-washed arugula.

 - Red onion: I only use a little to add a bit of sharpness and color to the salad.
 It should be thinly sliced - no one wants to bite into large pieces of raw onion!

-- Pitted olives: I use black kalamata olives, but any type will work.
+- Pitted olives: I use black kalamata olives.

 - Olive oil: Extra-virgin has the best flavor, which is especially important in this simple salad.